wcarmon/docs/golang/collections.slices.md

 s = append(s, 1)

-// When it grows the reference changes s = append(s, 2)
+// When it grows the "reference" changes s = append(s, 2)
 s = append(s, 3)